w3c/wai-about-wai/_about/translating.md

 permalink: /about/translating/
 ref: /about/translating/
 lang: en
-doc-note-type: draft
-doc-note-message-md: This page is **actively edited to complement new resources created in this section.**

 description: Help make the Web accessible to people with disabilities around the world.
 We appreciate your contributions to translating W3C WAI accessibility resources.
 image: /content-images/wai-about-wai/social-translations.png